 Our US colleagues helped us develop a three-part response for us as individuals and as an organisation:

-We will call out racism when we see it, have difficult conversations with others who don’t.
+Learn Read widely on the subject, its history, its present.
+Seek out authors of colour, not just on the subject of racism, but on their stories, lives, histories and cultures.
+Within Oxford we will build a library of resources to build awareness, and encourage change, that we will share within the community, and our stakeholders.
+Live We will call out racism when we see it, have difficult conversations with others who don’t.
 We are prepared to risk getting it wrong in the desire to get it right.
 Within Oxford, we recognize much progress needs to be made and we commit to taking action to build a more diverse and inclusive team.
-We will also support organisations leading the change, where our skills can add value and make a difference – if you think your organisation might partner with us, click here.
+We will also support organisations leading the change, where our skills can add value and make a difference – if you think your organisation might partner with us, please get in touch.

 We know that we have a long road to travel, that we’ve a lot to learn, but having the support and resources of the B Corp network and the resolve of our community, is helping us to take the first steps.
 We’d be keen to learn from others with similar intent, and will share the results of our actions, in the coming weeks and months.